oswald2/AURIS/README.md

  * CLTU encoding/decoding with TC randomization
  * TC Transfer Frame encoding/decoding
  * TC Segment encoding/decoding and segmenting a PUS Packet into TC Segments.
 Basic functions for assembling a packet out of segments is also available
+ * Encoding and Sending of arbitraty PUS Packets (currently only binary payload)

 Current work focuses on the command link.
 Goal is to have a conduit based pipeline of command encoding flowing from a command request -> TC packet -> PUS packet -> segments -> COP-1 -> TC transfer frames -> CLTU -> Transfer Protocol.
-Parts of these are already present, but currently there is no complete pipeline.
+Currently the pipeline goes from PUS packet full to NCTRS out in BD mode.
 Some code skeletons are available to lay out the types used (e.g. a module defining the data types and then a encoder which contains a conduit to transform the data type to the next layer).

-Encoding from TC-Transfer Frame and sending via NCTRS protocol already works.
+Encoding from PUS Packet and sending via NCTRS protocol already works.

  ## Building ##